 Other actors who appear throughout the 13-episode season include RuPaul (“as a wolf who identifies as male but wears what is traditionally considered feminine clothing and a wig,” Errico shared), Jazz Jennings, Christine Baranski, Wanda Sykes, Steven Weber, Donna Murphy, AJ McLean, Dot-Marie Jones, and Maz Jobrani.
 The theme song was written and performed by Grammy-nominated musician Justin Tranter.

-While there are no definite plans beyond the first season, “I wrote the show with a few seasons in mind,” he affirmed.
+While there are no definite plans beyond the first season, “I wrote the show with a few seasons in mind,” he said.
 “There’s a larger overarching story that we’re ready to tell, so we’ll see.
 I’m more excited personally just to have kids get to meet these characters that we’ve been working on almost in secret for so long—to unveil them to the world and hopefully have kids see them as friends.”

 He added, “I think that The Bravest Knight at its core is about friendship and family, but it’s going to take our viewers on this grand adventure that shows them examples of bravery and resourcefulness that I don’t think are seen as much in kids’ media as they should be.
 I think that it is going to create a fun and safe environment to introduce them to some new ideas in an old way, through fairy tales.”